alphagov/accessibility-monitoring-platform/aws_tools/aws_tools_README.md

 To breakdown the same environment, use `python aws_tools/aws_copilot_setup.py --build-direction down`

 The script includes the commands to start a new Copilot app and may be helpful to learn how to create a new Copilot app step-by-step.

+N.B.
+Starting a new Copilot app can take over 60 minutes and breaking down a Copilot app can take up to 30 minutes.

 ---